 Is there a Genetic Predispisition to Gout?

-Our kidneys facilitate the elimination of uric acid through urination but when ABCG2 gene fails to kick out urate out of the cells, instead of being flushed out, uric acid accumulates in the blood to be deposited in different areas of the body such as joint spaces, leading a person to develop Gout.
+Our kidneys facilitate the elimination of uric acid through urination but when ABCG2 gene fails to kick out urate out of the cells, uric acid accumulates in the blood which are then deposited in different areas of the body such as joint spaces, leading a person to develop Gout.